Keeping original IP exposed makes attacker life easier to prepare for an attack directly on the server.

 So go ahead and give a try!
 Scan results may take a few minutes.
 I got my report in 10 minutes.

 Censys search engine helps you to find how websites are deployed and reveal the origin-IP (if found) of URL.

 Crimeflare may help you to find the original IP of a website powered by Cloudflare only.

-There is no real answer, but one crucial thing you could do is to change the IP address once CDN/Security/DNS provider protects URL.
+There is no real answer, but one of the essential things you could do is to change the IP address once the CDN/Security/DNS provider protects the URL.